bcgov/ols-geocoder/physical-address-conceptual-model.md

 # Conceptual Model of Physical Address

-Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs, addresses in the real world, adding a sense of history, how is address location defined,
+Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs, addresses in the real world, adding a sense of history, how is site location defined,

 ### What is a physical address?
 A physical address is a compound name assigned to a geographic feature connected to a road network.
 We call such a geographic feature a site.
-Examples of site include house, building, unit within a building, special gate or entrance to a building, building complex such as a university campus or hospital, mobile home or RV park, campground, water tower, industrial plant, and place of worship.
+Examples of site include house, office or apartment building, university campus, mobile home park, campground, place of worship, and industrial plant.

 A physical address can take the form of a civic address, a non-civic address, or an intersection address.